Colombian Army honors security enterprise leader

 |0

-This work, Colombian Army honors security enterprise leader [Image 4 of 4], by Richard Bumgardner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Colombian Army honors security enterprise leader, by Richard Bumgardner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT